funnyzak/dotfiles/utilities/shell/README.md

 ## mysql_backup.sh

 `mysql_backup.sh` is a professional MySQL database backup script with comprehensive features for enterprise-grade database backup operations.
-It supports multi-database parallel backup, configuration files, notification systems, logging, automatic cleanup, and more advanced features.
+It supports multi-database backup, configuration files, notification systems, logging, automatic cleanup, and more advanced features.

 **Tips:** You can quickly execute the script remotely: